-The state-owned special schools are national development and service centres, which provide expert services for municipal and other schools and temporary education and rehabilitation for pupils of compulsory school age studying at other schools, in order to support their studies.
-The schools may also provide rehabilitation for people with disabilities under compulsory school age and those who have completed comprehensive school.
-The tasks of state-owned special schools are:
+The state-owned special schools are national development and service centres.
+They provide expert services for municipal and other schools.
+They also provide temporary education and rehabilitation for pupils of compulsory school age studying at other schools, in order to support their studies.
+The schools may also offer rehabilitation to people with disabilities under compulsory school age and those who have completed comprehensive school.

 - to develop basic education and the related rehabilitation, curricula, teaching and rehabilitation methods, teaching aids and learning materials;

 - to provide guidance and information services for learners at other schools, their parents or guardians, teachers and other staff;

 - to steer the preparation of education and rehabilitation plans;

 - to promote learners’ transition into further study, working life and society.

 It is the duty of the municipality and the individual school to include learners with special educational needs (SEN) in the mainstream education system.
 The first alternative to providing special needs support is to include learners with SEN in mainstream classes and, when necessary, provide special needs education in small teaching groups.
 Only when this is not feasible is the second alternative considered: the provision of special needs education in a special group, class or school.

 Inclusion in Finland has developed as follows: